WV-HEDW: History

 Among them were 14 youth members (< 20 years old) of Wilhelmina Vooruit (the youngest was 14) and 75 youth members of HEDW (the youngest was 13).
 At the time, you could only become a member if you were 12 years old.

 After World War II, both clubs erected a memorial stone at their former locations.
 Wilhelmina Vooruit placed a memorial with the names of the victims at Sportpark Voorland, while HEDW placed a collective plaque at Sportpark Drieburg.

 After the merger in 1956, the memorial stones were combined into a stone monument next to the WV-HEDW field at Sportpark Voorland (about 300 meters east of the current location, where a residential area now stands).

 When WV-HEDW moved to its location at Sportpark Middenmeer in 1998, the members were determined: the monument had to be moved as well.
 The two memorial stones were then placed on a new stone wall.
 Two glass plates were also added, one of which bears the names of the murdered HEDW members, which were not included on the original monument.

 In 2019, WV-HEDW expanded its accommodation.
 This required the monument to be moved ten meters to its current location.
 The wall from 1998 was replaced by a metal back wall, and the memorial stones, which had been damaged over the years, were reinforced.

-Every year on May the 4th, the day that the Dutch commemorate the people that were killed during World War II, members, family members and persons interested gather at the club to bring flowers, listen to speeches and for a two minute silence in honor of the members of HEDW and WV who were murdered during the war.
+Every year on May 4, the day that the Dutch commemorate the people that were killed during World War II, members, family members and persons interested gather at the club to bring flowers, listen to speeches and for a two-minute silence in honor of the members of HEDW and WV who were murdered during the war.

 During the covid pandemic the commemoration was held online.
 In 2022 a physical commemoration was allowed again.

 The commemoration of 2024 generated great interest because of the unveiling of two side panels with 33 names of club members, 12 of Wilhelmina Vooruit and 21 of HEDW, yet unknown to have been murdered during World War II.
 The new names were traced by the Historical Committee of the club.
 Starting point of its quest was the research of sport historians Jurryt van de Vooren and Joris Kaper, who gathered the names of nearly 3,000 deadly football victims of the war on website voetbalmonument.nl (football monument).

 In 2008 the monument was adopted by the elementary Dalton school De Meer.
-Every year pupils of the school visit WV-HEDW and the monument in the week before May the 4th as part of the lessons about World War II.
+Every year pupils of the school visit WV-HEDW and the monument in the week before May 4 as part of the lessons about World War II.